 If you have diabetes, exercise should be a key aspect of your health regimen, along with measuring your blood sugar and managing your meals.
 However, exercise can be difficult to maintain, and it’s a far more nuanced topic than you’d think, especially when layered with diabetes-related complications.
-Check out our guide on how to start exercising with diabetes below.
+Check out our tips to start exercising with diabetes below.

 Speak to Your Doctor